Local Core

 Data Security

-Because Memorall's core data path is local-first, most sensitive data never leaves your device and is therefore not exposed to server-side breaches.
+Because Memorall's core data path is local-first, most sensitive data never leaves your device and is therefore not exposed to Memorall server-side storage.
 The following practices apply:

 Control